A Contrastive Learning Approach for Training Variational Autoencoder Priors: Experiments

+In this section, we apply NCP to the hierarchical VAE model proposed in NVAE~\citep{vahdat2020NVAE}.
+We examine NCP-VAE on four datasets including dynamically binarized MNIST \citep{lecun1998mnist}, CIFAR-10 \citep{krizhevsky2009learning}, CelebA-64 \citep{liu2015deep} and CelebA-HQ-256 \citep{karras2017progressive}.
+For CIFAR-10 and CelebA-64, the model has 30 groups, and for CelebA-HQ-256 it has 20 groups.
+For MNIST, we train an NVAE model with a small latent space on MNIST with 10 groups of $4\times4$ latent variables.
+The small latent space allows us to estimate the partition function confidently (std.\ of $\log Z$ estimation $\leq 0.23$).
 The quantitative results are reported in \tabref{tab:table celeba 64}, \tabref{tab:table cifar 10}, \tabref{tab:table celeba 256}, and \tabref{tab:table mnist}.
-On all four datasets, our model improves upon state-of-the-art NVAE, and it reduces the gap with GANs by a large margin.
-On CelebA 64, we improve NVAE from an FID of 13.48 to 5.25, comparable to GANs.
+On all four datasets, our model improves upon NVAE, and it reduces the gap with GANs by a large margin.
+On CelebA-64, we improve NVAE from an FID of 13.48 to 5.25, comparable to GANs.
 On CIFAR-10, NCP-VAE improves the NVAE FID of 51.71 to 24.08.
 On MNIST, although our latent space is much smaller, our model outperforms previous VAEs.
 NVAE has reported 78.01 nats on this dataset with a larger latent space.

-\textbf{Reconstruction:} In the last row of \tabref{tab:table celeba 64}, \tabref{tab:table cifar 10}, and \tabref{tab:table celeba 256}, we report the FID score for the reconstructed images of the NVAE baseline.
-Note how reconstruction FID is much lower than our FID, indicating that our model is far from memorizing the training data.
-In Appendix~\ref{app:nn}, we also provide nearest neighbours from training data for generated samples.
-In Appendix~\ref{app:single VAE}, we present our NCP applied to vanilla VAEs.
+On CIFAR-10 and CelebA-HQ-256, recently proposed VAEBM~\citep{xiao2021vaebm} outperforms our NCP-VAE.
+However, we should note that (i) NCP-VAE and VAEBM are complementary to each other, as NCP-VAE targets the latent space while VAEBM forms an EBM on the data space.
+We expect improvements by combining these two models. (ii) VAEBM assumes that the data lies on a continuous space whereas NCP-VAE does not make any such assumption and it can be applied to discrete data (like binarized MNIST in \tabref{tab:table mnist}), graphs, and text. (iii) NCP-VAE is much simpler to setup as it involves training a binary classifier whereas VAEBM requires MCMC for both training and test.